conda-forge/jupyter-lsp-feedstock/README.md

 conda config --add channels conda-forge
 ```

-Once the `conda-forge` channel has been enabled, `jupyter-lsp, jupyter-lsp-python, jupyter-lsp-r` can be installed with:
+Once the `conda-forge` channel has been enabled, `jupyter-lsp, jupyter-lsp-python, jupyter-lsp-r, jupyterlab-lsp` can be installed with:

 ```
-conda install jupyter-lsp jupyter-lsp-python jupyter-lsp-r
+conda install jupyter-lsp jupyter-lsp-python jupyter-lsp-r jupyterlab-lsp
 ```

 It is possible to list all of the versions of `jupyter-lsp` available on your platform with: